Thu Mar 23 2017

 It may only take two to tango, but a party worth remembering is a completely different story.
 Including its share of drunk uncles, scary mothers-in-law, supercilious grandfathers and loud kids.
 Yet, while some may prefer sticking to their own class, it’s exactly the diversity that makes us great.

-How smart is your lead nurturing and marketing processes?
-Are you intertwining your website into your marketing and vise versa?
+How smart are your lead nurturing and marketing processes?
+Are you intertwining your website into your marketing and vice versa?

-We?re going to have a look at a customer journey of someone who just buys a single machine.
+We’re going to have a look at the customer journey of someone who just buys a single machine.
 This customer journey has been simplified a little for the purposes of this blog (our customer journeys literally have arrows going each and every way!) but should provide enough insights to give you some ideas about creating your own journeys.

-If you?re not familiar with customer journeys and mapping, you?re probably thinking at this point that this looks like a heap of work ? which you probably don’t have time for!
+If you’re not familiar with customer journeys and mapping, you’re probably thinking at this point that this looks like a heap of work that you probably don’t have time for!
 The good news is that most customer journeys can be automated to a point.
-In fact, in many cases, there is little point getting a ?warm lead? sent through to your sales or business development team until the potential customer has already been on a certain journey or completed certain touch-points or goals with you first.
-The cool thing about automating your customer journey marketing is that you can encourage customers to follow a certain path and move them along (add them to a warm leads list or even assign them to your sales team) when they have completed what you identify as requirements to become a ?warm lead?.
+In fact, in many cases, there is little point in getting a ‘warm lead’ sent through to your sales or business development team until the potential customer has already been on a certain journey or completed certain touchpoints or goals with you first.
+The cool thing about automating your customer journey marketing is that you can encourage customers to follow a certain path and move them along (add them to a warm leads list or even assign them to your sales team) when they have completed what you identify as requirements to become a ‘warm lead’.

 Using automated marketing with specific customer journeys can work amazingly well not only because they nurture leads, but because they also help set your customer segments for future marketing and future customer journeys.